 The Ten Second Toothbrush

 These approaches represent a shift in meaning and values within smart home technology.
 As a result, tech companies need to start making more ethics-focused choices going forward and understand the variations of consumers who are opting in or out, rather than simply cutting off access to features and functionality.
 After all, it can't be right that one of the more impressive launches at CES in terms of value-based innovation was that of Impossible Pork.
 After all, home is a place where we switch off and where we want to be less conscious of what we are doing and why we're doing it.
 The challenge for brands is permeating these moments intelligently and meaningfully without downgrading what matters most to us in our homes while promising to do the very opposite.
 Let's hope we start to see this much-needed shift at CES 2021.

-Simon is Chief Business Officer at London-based design consultancy Precipice.
+Simon is Chief Operating Officer at London-based design consultancy Recipe Design.
 With over 23 years experience as an award winning designer, strategist and business leader, Simon has a proven track record in delivering innovation programmes for brands worldwide.
-Simon’s approach puts people at the heart of the design planning process and is equally passionate about harnessing new insights and perspectives that can unlock business growth. www.precipice-design.com
+Simon’s approach puts people at the heart of the design planning process and is equally passionate about harnessing new insights and perspectives that can unlock business growth. www.recipe-design.com